wanders00/dit113_systems_development/README.md

 ![Locus Imperium](/media/LocusImperium.gif)

-### A room controlling device that reads room data attributes such as carbon dioxide level (TBD), temperature, humidity and estimates how many people are currently in the room.
+### A room controlling device that reads room data attributes such as temperature, humidity and estimates how many people are currently in the room.

 <!-- TODO: improve text here ^ -->